springernature/frontend-playbook/technologies/javascript.md

 It says `adsProvider` is not defined, but it's a global variable already present in the page.
 What should I do?

 A: This breaks the [no-undef](http://eslint.org/docs/rules/no-undef) rule of ESLint.
 You must specify to ESLint that this is an expected global variable.
-Do not define this project wide, but rather, be explicit about which file or files need it.
+Do not define this project-wide, but rather, be explicit about which file or files need it.

 ```js
 /* global adsProvider */